chelseaniemeier/anime-r/README.md

 But if you want to run it locally, here is the following:

 #### Installation for Code Louisville mentors/Brian:
-1. If you do not yet have Nodemon, please make sure to install it globally on your computer.
-2. Download this repository.
+1. Download this repository.
-3. In your terminal, navigate to the root folder of this project.
+2. In your terminal, navigate to the root folder of this project.
-4. Run `npm install` to install necessary packages.
+3. Run `npm install` to install necessary packages.
-5. Type `npm run start_dev` in the terminal, it will begin setting up the local server.
+4. Type `npm start` in the terminal, it will begin setting up the local server.
 Wait till it says ```Anime Recommendations is listening on port 8080``` in the terminal.
-6. Open up (http://localhost:8080/) in your browser.
+5. Open up (http://localhost:8080/) in your browser.
 You will see there is no data showing (*yet!*).
 This is because I used **dotenv** to password protect the mLab database login/password.
 I will e-mail Brian, or to whom it may concern, the `.env` file that holds the login/password information.
 The `.env` needs to be in the root directory.
 This will allow the Code Louisville viewer to see the project data in the browser on (http://localhost:8080/) for the purpose of this project.
-7. Refesh (http://localhost:8080/) in your browser.
+6. Refresh (http://localhost:8080/) in your browser.
 The database should be showing up now.
-8. Have fun and recommend a show you like to watch!
+7. Have fun and recommend a show you like to watch!

 #### Project by: Chelsea Niemeier